nekomeowww/reproduction_recursive_generic_type_issue/README.md

-# recursive generic type reproduction
+# recursive generic type issue reproduction

 This repository showed how to reproduce the compiler unexpected behavior, or issue, bug when a struct that has a field to reference the outer struct that has a field to reference the initial struct by using generic in the way recursively: the compiler will complain `fatal error: all goroutines are asleep - deadlock!` or other behave unexpectedly in all different ways.